Blueberry Pie

 Whether you want to serve your pie with a special topping or tweak the recipe to better suit your tastes, I’ve got some great suggestions.

-• Top with Whipped Cream: A dollop of fluffy Homemade Whipped Cream is guaranteed to take any dessert to the next level.
+• Add whipped cream.
+A dollop of fluffy homemade whipped cream is guaranteed to take any dessert to the next level.
 Add some to your pie to dazzle your taste buds with berries & cream delight!

-• Serve with Vanilla Ice Cream: I certainly can’t resist a sweet slice of pie paired with a creamy scoop of vanilla ice cream.
+• Serve with a scoop of ice cream.
+I certainly can’t resist a sweet slice of pie a la mode paired with a creamy scoop of vanilla ice cream.
 Can you?

 A slice of homemade blueberry pie topped with vanilla ice cream and ground cinnamon